 No person can vote more than once in the entire process.
 The resolution being voted on cannot be changed between the different rounds of voting.

-The results of the e-voting shall be tabulated by the 3-member electronic voting panel and the summary results, shall be notified to the GB within 10 days of the completion of all rounds of the voting.
+The results of the e-voting shall be tabulated by the 3-member electronic voting panel and the summary results shall be notified to the GB within 10 days of the completion of all rounds of the voting.
 However, any Saikat member can demand to see the full results upon approval from BOA (within 60 days of the announcement of the poll results) and the 3-member voting panel shall disclose this confidentially to the requester.

 GB meetings called by the EC:

 A GB meeting of SAIKAT shall be held at least once a year.
-Twenty (20) calendar days notice is required to convene a GB meeting.
-An emergency GB meeting may be convened with ten (10) calendar days notice.
+Twenty (20) calendar days’ notice is required to convene a GB meeting.
+An emergency GB meeting may be convened with ten (10) calendar days’ notice.

 Notice shall delineate the date, time, place and agenda.
 Such notice shall be delivered by such means, as the EC deems appropriate.